uccser/cs-field-guide/docs/developer/chapters.rst

 Chapters Application
 ##############################################################################

-The chapters application is the main focus of the CS Field Guide website, as it contains the majority of educational material for the project.
+The chapters application is the main focus of the Computer Science Field Guide website, as it contains the majority of educational material for the project.

 .. note::